On sufficient conditions for spanning structures in dense graphs: Applications

 \subsection{Pósa-type conditions}

 Balogh, Kostochka and Treglown~\cite{BKT11,BKT13} studied degree conditions that guarantee the existence of clique factors and powers of Hamilton cycles.
 Treglown~\cite{Tre16} proved the following Pósa-type result for clique factors. \begin{theorem}[Clique factors under Pósa-type conditions] For $k \in \NATS$ and $\mu > 0$, there is an $n_0 \in \NATS $ with the following property.
-Let $G$ be a graph with degree sequence $d_1,\dots,d_n$ where $n \geq n_0$ is divisible by $k$.
+Let $G$ be a graph with degree sequence $d_1\leq \dots \leq d_n$ where $n \geq n_0$ is divisible by $k$.
 Suppose that $d_i \geq \frac{k-2}{k} n + i + \mu n$ for every $i \leq n/k$.
-Then $G$ contains a $k$-clique factor. \end{theorem} We remark that the degree conditions in Theorem~\ref{thm:posa-clique-factor} are best possible apart from the term $\mu n$.
-This result further was extended by Hyde, Liu and Treglown~\cite{HLT19} and Hyde and Treglown~\cite{HT20} to degree conditions which ensure factors and partial factors of arbitrary graphs (not just cliques).
+Then $G$ contains a $k$-clique factor. \end{theorem} We remark that the degree conditions in \cref{thm:posa-clique-factor} are best possible apart from the term $\mu n$.
+This result was further extended by Hyde, Liu and Treglown~\cite{HLT19} and Hyde and Treglown~\cite{HT20} to degree conditions which ensure factors and partial factors of arbitrary graphs (not just cliques).

-Balogh, Kostochka and Treglown~\cite{BKT11} asked whether one could improve the degree sequences which ensure the existence of $(k-1)$th power of a Hamilton cycle by allowing a non-negligible number of vertices to have degree less than $(k-1)n/k$.
-Staden and Treglown~\cite{ST17} answered this question for $k=3$, showing that the conditions of \cref{thm:posa-clique-factor} also imply the existence of a squared Hamilton cycle and conjectured extensions of this to all $k \geq 4$.
+Balogh, Kostochka and Treglown~\cite{BKT11} asked whether one could improve the degree sequences which ensure the existence of the $(k-1)$st power of a Hamilton cycle by allowing a non-negligible number of vertices to have degree less than $(k-1)n/k$.
+Staden and Treglown~\cite{ST17} answered this question for $k=3$, showing that the conditions of \cref{thm:posa-clique-factor} also imply the existence of a squared Hamilton cycle, and conjectured extensions of this to all $k \geq 4$.

-We prove this conjecture in the (more general) bandwidth setting. {Here, Knox and Treglown~\cite{KT13} had previously} proved a Bandwidth Theorem for degree sequences for bipartite graphs, that is when $k=2$.
+We prove this conjecture in the (more general) bandwidth setting. {Here, Knox and Treglown~\cite{KT13} had previously} proved a Bandwidth Theorem for degree sequences for $k=2$.
+(Again, a corollary to \cref{thm:knoxtreglown-robustexpanders}).
 Staden and Treglown~\cite{ST17} conjectured such a result could be true for $k = 3$, and Treglown~\cite{Tre20} extended the conjecture to all $k\geq 4$, which we hence confirm as well.

-\begin{theorem}[Bandwidth theorem under Pósa-type conditions] For $k \geq 2$, $\Delta \in \NATS$ and $\mu > 0$, there are $z,\beta>0$ and $n_0 \in \NATS $ with the following property.
-Let $G$ be a graph with degree sequence $d_1,\dots,d_n$ such that $d_i \geq \frac{k-2}{k} n + i + \mu n$ for every $i \leq n/k$.
+\begin{theorem}[Bandwidth Theorem under Pósa-type conditions] For $k \geq 2$, $\Delta \in \NATS$ and $\mu > 0$, there are $z,\beta>0$ and $n_0 \in \NATS $ with the following property.
+Let $G$ be a graph with degree sequence $d_1 \leq \dots \leq d_n$ such that $d_i \geq \frac{k-2}{k} n + i + \mu n$ for every $i \leq n/k$.
 Then $G$ is $(z,\beta,\Delta,k)$-Hamiltonian. \end{theorem}